protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 3. Uptime — Reliability is another behavior we wish to see in Saturn.
 L1 nodes are expected to be online and, in case of failure, warn the network and fail gracefully.
 Another point here is that in rewarding uptime, we are, in a way, rewarding available service also.
 The previous two metrics focus on the actual service experienced by end-users, while uptime considers the nodes' availability to perform services for the network.

 :::warning
 :warning: there is another behavior we are not discussing here - geographical coverage.
 Incentivizing certain regions by providing bigger rewards would be more easily addressed using multiple pools.
-Could this be something to tackle in later versions, once we have a clearer idea of where the users and node operators are located?
+This will be something to tackle in later versions, once we have a clearer idea of where the users and node operators are located.
 :::

 #### Bandwidth scoring function